-When you find out it takes $50k to get your car to zero point, your classic car dreams are crushed and you are left with a few choices, screw over the next guy and sell it as is, spend a significant amount of money to fix 70 years worthyear’s worth of abuse, or park it and let the car rot once again.
+When you find out it takes $50k to get your car to Zero Point, your classic car dreams are crushed and you are left with a few choices: screw over the next guy and sell it as is, spend a significant amount of money to fix 70 years worth of abuse, or park it and let the car rot once again.

 It’s a vicious cycle, but we can’t go back in time and make good decisions for your car, it is our duty to give you value based on our experience and make suggestions that consistently take your car in a positive direction rather than negative.

 I wish this was a fictional story, but we see it every week.
 Please use a buyer-beware mentality when buying a ‘new to you’ classic car.
-Let us help with your classic car selection See (other blog pose inspection) or give us a call to discuss your ambitions with classic cars.
+Let us help with your classic car selection. (see Buyer Beware blog post) or give us a call to discuss your ambitions with classic cars.
 We want to help you along this journey in whatever facet you need us to be in.